 About the Program

-The Master of Physician Assistant Practice (MPAP), offered by the USC Primary Care Physician Assistant Program, trains students in a range of medical, social and behavioral sciences required for competent clinical practice.
+The Master of Physician Assistant Practice (MPAP), offered by the Primary Care Physician Assistant Program at USC, trains students in a range of medical, social and behavioral sciences required for competent clinical practice.
 Physician assistants are educated in basic medical sciences and clinical disciplines, including human anatomy, physiology, pharmacology and clinical laboratory medicine.
 Further, PA students are taught to hone the cognitive skills required for medical decision-making.

 GOALS OF THE PROGRAM

-Quality: Promote excellence in healthcare through carefully considered admissions policies, a well-prepared faculty, and primary care instruction.
+Quality Education: Promote excellence in education through carefully considered admissions policies, a well-prepared faculty, and a strong primary care instruction.

-Leadership: Mentor, model, and teach leadership including advocacy, evidenced based practice, and team based practice.
+Leadership: Mentor, model, and teach leadership including advocacy.

 INDICATORS OF SUCCESS IN ACHIEVING THESE GOALS

-1) Education – The curriculum is designed with a primary care focus.
-Oversight of the development of this curriculum is provided by the Curriculum Committee, with feedback from the Program's Advisory Board as needed.
+1) Quality Education – The curriculum is designed with a primary care focus.
+Oversight of the development of this curriculum is provided by the Curriculum Committee.
 The curriculum, under the oversight of the Curriculum Committee, is focused on primary care and embraces the Competencies for the PA Profession as designated by the four professional organizations (American Academy of Physician Assistants (AAPA); Accreditation Review Commission of the Physician Assistant Education (ARC-PA); National Commission on Certification of Physician Assistants (NCCPA); and the Physician Assistant Education Association (PAEA), utilizing their "blueprint" as a guideline in developing curriculum content.
 Professional development is offered throughout the curriculum and its success is measured by clerkship evaluations and faculty assessments of students.
 Faculty are well-prepared as evidenced by 100% attainment of advanced degrees and well-over 250 years of collective clinical experience.
 Success in promoting a primary care instruction is measured by the percent of graduates indicating a desire to seek primary care positions.
 Over 68% of the Class of 2015 indicated a desire to seek primary care positions (family and internal medicine, pediatrics and women's health).
 Successful delivery of primary care education is evidenced by a 97% five-year passing rate for first-time test takers with the NCCPA's Physician Assistant National Certifying Examination (PANCE).

 Official NCCPA 5 year summary report of National Board Pass Rates for first time test takers.